dancer1325/kotlin-website/docs/topics/concepts/Classes and objects/Properties/properties.md

 ### Backing fields

-In Kotlin, a field is only used as a part of a property to hold its value in memory.
-Fields cannot be declared directly.
+In Kotlin, a field is only used as a part of a property to hold its value in memory Fields cannot be declared directly.
-However, when a property needs a backing field, Kotlin provides it automatically.
-This backing field can be referenced in the accessors using the `field` identifier:
+However, when a property needs a backing field, Kotlin provides it automatically This backing field can be referenced in the accessors using the `field` identifier:

 ```kotlin